Captainto/Three-Arms-Zone/README.md

 # Supreme Court
 The Supreme Court of Nigeria is the 3rd Arm of the government in a Federal system of government.
-This is the apax law/court of the nation.
+This is the apex law/court of the nation. with sub courts like High courts, magistrate courts, and other tradition and religious court system.

 and not to forget the amiable Eagle Square.